A Part-Time Degree

 Instruction occurs primarily face-to-face in a seminar environment.
 Various learning environments are also available for added flexibility.

-The Bachelor of Interdisciplinary Studies curriculum is designed to foster a broad liberal studies education with concentrations in:
+The Bachelor of Interdisciplinary Studies curriculum is designed to foster a broad interdisciplinary education with concentrations in:

 - Individualized Concentration